-Although it should not be the case, more companies prioritize profit over people, which results in a lot of unnecessary red tape and people being treated unfairly who do not have the proper legal representation.
+Although it should not be the case, oilfield companies often prioritize profit over people, which results in lots of unnecessary red tape and people treating people unfairly when they do not have the proper legal representation.

 Insurance companies are in the business to make a profit.
-Each claim that is made against them reduces their profit margin.
+Each claim reduces its profit margin.
 So they have a great incentive to minimize the amount they pay out on claims.

 So how does that happen?
 There are several different methods that an insurance company can use to avoid paying out on their claims.

 They will often try to claim that you were at fault for the accident or it was someone else’s fault.
-The reason they can do that is that they hold all of the cards at that point.
+They hold all of the cards at that point.
 They have the money and resources and what you need is for your claim to be honored by them.

-The recourse you have in this situation is to have a lawyer who will advocate for your best interests.
-If you hire a good lawyer, she or he will be able to conduct an independent investigation to collect evidence in order to hold the right party responsible for their actions.
+You can hire an oilfield lawyer who will advocate for your best interests.
+If you hire a good lawyer, they will conduct an independent investigation to collect evidence to hold people responsible for their actions.

 How Much Time Do I Have to Call an Oil Field Injury Lawyer?

-In Texas, there is a two-year statute of limitations on personal injury claims.
-From a logistical point of you, you should call a qualified personal injury lawyer as soon as you can after your accident occurs.
+You have two years to file a personal injury claim.
+But you should contact an oilfield injury lawyer as soon as you can after your accident occurs.

-It helps you remember things and gives people who might have a reason to bury evidence or lie less time to prepare their stories.
+Time is not on your side.
+Quick action means you are more likely to remember things.
+And moving fast gives people who might have a reason to bury evidence or lie less time to prepare their stories.

 Yes, you do.
-It is because oilfield workers work in a very specialized industry and it is highly possible that there might be several liable parties.
-In addition, oilfield companies conduct their own internal investigations and you cannot rely on them being accurate.
-It is absolutely critical to have an independent third-party evaluation to determine what caused your oilfield accident.
+It is because oilfield workers work in a very specialized industry and there might be several liable parties.
+In addition, oilfield companies conduct their internal investigations and you cannot rely on them being accurate.
+It is critical to have an independent third-party evaluation to determine what caused your oilfield accident.

-We have seen numerous cases where oilfield companies covered up evidence of wrongdoing and blame employees maliciously for accidents they are not responsible for.
-We conduct investigations to determine what we think has occurred and then bring claims against the parties who are responsible for your injuries and damages.
+We have seen many cases where oilfield companies covered up evidence of wrongdoing and falsely blame employees for accidents.
+We conduct investigations to determine what has occurred and then bring claims against the parties who are responsible for your injuries and damages.

 On What Grounds Can My Claim Be Denied By The Insurance Company?